Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 - `Epoch`: Is the foundational base class in Spoke.
 Epochs are invoked declaratively, mounted into nodes, and persist as active objects.
 They maintain state, respond to context, expose behaviour, and may spawn child epochs.

-- `ExecutionEngine`: Is a type of `Epoch`, and an abstract class for controlling the tempo of execution of its subtree.
+- `SpokeEngine`: Is a type of `Epoch`, and an abstract class for controlling the tempo of execution of its subtree.
 When Epochs are attached to the tree, they schedule themselves on their contextual engine to be mounted.

+- `Dock`: An `Epoch` that lets you dynamically attach and dispose subtrees at runtime.

 This engine is the foundation that all the `Spoke.Reactive` behaviour is built on.
-Many of the reactive objects including `Effect`, `Reaction`, `Phase`, `Memo` and `Dock` are each derived from `Epoch`.
+Many of the reactive objects including `Effect`, `Reaction`, `Phase` and `Memo` are each derived from `Epoch`.

 ---